-Standard precautions, including hand washing and using disposable gloves and the wearing of personal protective equipment, protect both the individual and the DSP from the spread of germs and infection.
+Standard precautions, including hand washing and using disposable gloves and the wearing of personal protective equipment, protect both the individual you work for and you from the spread of germs and infection.
 Standard precautions are a set of infection control safeguards.
-They are especially important to prevent the spread of blood-borne and other infectious diseases(AIDS, Hepatitis A, B, and C).
+They are especially important to prevent the spread of blood-borne and other infectious diseases (AIDS, Hepatitis A, B, and C).

-The DSP should use these precautions when coming in contact with blood and all body fluids, secretions, and excretions (urine and feces), whether or not they contain visible blood; when touching mucous membranes such as the eyes or nose; and when dealing with skin breakdown such as a cut, abrasion, or wound.
+You should use these precautions when coming in contact with blood and all body fluids, secretions, and excretions (urine and feces), whether or not they contain visible blood; when touching mucous membranes such as the eyes or nose; and when dealing with skin breakdown such as a cut, abrasion, or wound.